 Concluding the text of the talk I presented at Cornell on 11 April 2015, “My God, my God, Why Have You Forsaken Me?
 A Biblical Response to Loss and Catastrophe.”
 I did not touch much upon NT texts for reasons stated (they related to a difference context than the one most of us […]

-As a good academic I have spent the last 20 years or so feeling the constant compulsion to read and cite sources whenever I decide to write about a topic.
-In the last two years I have been writing for more directly about my views and convictions relating to such […]
+As a good academic I have spent the last 20 years or so feeling the constant compulsion to read and cite sources whenever I decide to write about a topic. [mfn]And there are good reasons for this, see this source.[/mfn] In the last two years I have been writing for […]

 The last two portions of my Cornell lecture will be coming soon.
 But this past week I received an email from one of those in attendance asking for some clarification of my use of the terms “God’s will” and “God’s plan.”
 It seems appropriate to post my response now.
 Date: Thursday, April 16, 2015 at 2:09 […]